-24 To preserve the opportunity to move forward with the research and development components of the European interceptor and radar site, the Committee recommended that \$150 million for FY2008 be available.
+\$150 million for FY2008 be available.
 Upon completion of bilateral agreements and if further engagement with NATO on the proposed site can be demonstrated, the Committee notes that the Department of Defense has the option of submitting a reprogramming request to Congress in FY2008 to fund site preparation activities.

-25 National Defense Authorization Act for Fiscal Year 2008.
+&lt;sup>29 National Defense Authorization Act for Fiscal Year 2008.
 Report of the Senate Armed Services Committee on S. 1547, June 5, 2007.
 Committee on Armed Services.
 U.S. Senate.
 110th Congress, 1st Session.
 Report 110-77, pp. 140-142.

-26 See footnote 5.
+&lt;sup>30 See footnote 5.